ZazaMastro/Playhub-Gaming-Mode/README.md

 # Playhub Gaming Mode

-Playhub Gaming Mode is a Steam-first console mode for a Windows 11 living-room PC.
+Playhub Gaming Mode is a console mode for a Windows living-room PC.
 It keeps the current Windows user account and switches between two shells:

 - Desktop Mode: standard Windows desktop with Explorer.
-- Gaming Mode: a controller-first Steam Big Picture session with Sunshine and Decky Loader prepared before Steam starts.
+- Gaming Mode: a controller-first Steam Big Picture session with Sunshine and Decky Loader prepared before Steam starts (so you can also turn on your PC and stream it wherever you want with Moonlight).

 The goal is a cleaner couch gaming experience without creating a second Windows user, replacing the operating system, or disabling the services required by